sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 ## Files description

-* circuit.py: We create the quantum operators
+* circuit.py: We create the quantum operators that will composed the quantum circuit.
 * fitness.py: Evaluation fuction of the genetic algorithm (we fit 2 variables to return -the objetives)
-* gsvm.py: Genetic algorithm function in order.
-We call the fitness function
+* gsvm.py: Genetic algorithm function with the genetic operators.
+We call the fitness function.
 * qsvm.py: We create a simulated quantum support vector machine by using sklearn.
 * encoding.py: In this file we create the encoding of the quantum gates and the parameters θ.
 * encoding2.py: This file is used to visualize the solution after the evolution.